 Your consciousness and me.

-Borders as above could be only incongruous, for a physical sensation.
-Even if one has not had experience with pain whatsoever more serious than an ache from a milk tooth, one knows people cannot pass on or swap physical sensations.
+Borders as above would lack shape, for a somatic reality, and even if one has not had experience with pain whatsoever more serious than an ache from a milk tooth, one knows that people cannot pass on or swap physical sensations.
 Early in life, we people learn that our bodies are individual.

 English language yet has the phrase to take the pains, for conscious effort.
 This does not have to bring physical, psychological, or any pain at all.
-For an association, we may think about Aristotle’s Physics as well, and the word barymohthos, toilsome.
+We may think about Aristotle and Webster, and the word barymohthos, toilsome.